 Rain water collection and water storage have intrigued me since I was a child and my dad helped some friends set up cisterns to store rain and well water.
 He’d even gone out and bought a windmill, hoping to one day have our own well and use the windmill on our mini-farm.
 I caught the bug for sure.

 This summer when my berry plants were struggling and my dad told me it was because they didn’t like the city water I started draining the kiddie pool and watering the strawberries with water that had set a while and given the chlorine a chance to evaporate.
 I realized then, after seeing the difference that made, that I needed to collect rain water.
-I got in touch with Gene at The Rain Barrel Depot and he suggested these $26 kits and offered to send me two.
+I got two rain barrel kits and was ready to get to work.

 Long story short, my husband built me a much pricier rain water collection system without the kits because our downspout situation was really weird.
 But, I saved the kits to use at my in-law’s place because they also wanted rain barrels!
 This weekend I put one together in under 30 minutes, almost completely by myself!